belfie13/VLCDeleteItem/README.md

 # VLCDeleteItem
-A button to delete the currently playing item and remove it from the playlist.
+A button to delete the currently playing item from your hard drive and remove it from the playlist.

 ## Installation
 from [install media player addon](https://www.vlchelp.com/install-vlc-media-player-addon/)